jmielc2/jmielc2/README.md

 ### Hello and Welcome!

-This is the place where I host relevant personal projects I'm eager to show off.
+This is the place where I host and share my personal projects.